 For fans of film, gaming, cosplay, anime, TV, gadgets and toys, this is the UK’s pop culture event of the year.
-Running since 2010, The London con takes place twice a year.
+Running since 2010 with a break in 2020 because of you-know-what, the London MCM Comic Con takes place twice a year.
 That’s once in the last weekend of May, and once in the last weekend of October at the ExCeL London exhibition centre.
 People travel from far and wide to visit MCM Comic Con London—last October’s event attracted over 100,000 fans.

 What’s on at MCM Comic Con London